 8. Vitthala Temple – Hampi, Karnataka

 The star attraction of the temple is the Ranga Mandapa and 56 musical pillars, which emanate music upon tapping.
 This temple is one of the most popular and mysterious South Indian Temples.
-The Vittala Temple is recognized as the grandest of all temples and historical sites in Hampi.
-The temple showcases the creativity and architectural excellence, which the sculptors and artisans of the Vijayanagara era possessed.
+The Vittala temple is the grandest of all temples and historical sites in Hampi.
+The temple showcases the creativity and architectural excellence that the sculptors and artisans of the Vijayanagara era possessed.

 9. Thanumalayan Temple – Kanyakumari, Tamil Nadu

-The special features of the temple include the four musical pillars, the hanging pillar, and the single Linga, which represents the triumvirs, Brahma-Vishnu-Mahesh.
+The unique features of the temple include the four musical pillars, the hanging pillar, and the single Linga, which represents the Trinity, Brahma-Vishnu-Mahesh.